bioeconometrician/bioeconometrician.github.io/_posts/2017-10-09-politically_correct_selection.md

 "What does that mean?" asked the Math representative.

 "Oh, it's very simple: the unread, outdated, and too difficult for the average child.
-Teachers will be lucky if their students get past hte first chapter.
-The book bombards you with our of date English that's so monotonous they just might set the book of fire."
+Teachers will be lucky if their students get past the first chapter.
+The book bombards you with out of date English that's so monotonous they just might set the book of fire."

 "How marvelous!" replied the bloated anti-gender discrimination representative.
 "That's how the school system should be.
-We hive the kids what they need and we get the reward of illiteracy."
+We give the kids what they need and we get the reward of illiteracy."

 "Are you crazy?
-You just state how the kids will hate the book.
+You just stated how the kids will hate the book.
 But now you say the kids need it?!" exclaimed the Math representative.

 "My dear fiend," said the English representative looing at the Math representative in the eye.
 "It is up to the administrators to help the poor children learn their ABC's.
 Kids like to be told what to do.
 Putting them into a claustrophobic environment creates the perfect mentality for healthy learning."

 "Of course," mumbled the group.

-"Should we be convincing them that coming to school if fun, and that when you learn it is rewarding?" asked the Math representative.
+"Shouldn't we be convincing them that coming to school if fun, and that when you learn it is rewarding?" asked the Math representative.

 "This is outrageous!" said the English teacher.
 "The whole entire society functions because they like to do what we tell them to do.
 By taking this away you'll be promoting vigilantes, free thinkers, progressive liberals, and a slew of upsetting personalities."